kevoree/kevoree-book/getting_started/README.md

 ![KevoreeGuiEditor](gui_editor.png)

 ### Kevoree Distributions
-Kevoree offers several runtime environments.
-Among others, the Java runtime of Kevoree wraps a Java Virtual Machine with all the necessary features to handle the deployment of models received from editors or local components.
+Kevoree offers several runtime environments (JVM, JavaScript, Android, Arduino).
+In particular, the Java runtime wraps a Java Virtual Machine with all the necessary features to handle the deployment of models received from editors or local components.

 * Use Kevoree for Cloud developement or without installing anything on your machine :